-Nation-state actors and cyber criminals are launching increasingly sophisticated attacks that offer greater rewards with the least amount of work.
-By infecting widely used software, they are frequently able to affect a massive number of users and organizations and while going undetected for months.
+Nation-state actors and cybercriminals are launching increasingly sophisticated attacks that offer greater rewards with the least amount of work.
+By infecting widely used software, they are frequently able to affect a massive number of users and organizations, while going undetected for months.
 Nearly two months after the SolarWinds attack exposed government and corporate data, President Joe Biden is planning to release an executive order that is aimed at addressing the security gaps exposed by the attack — further signaling the need to strengthen supply chain defenses.

-Recently, SolarWinds published a blog sharing details of the malicious code that was added to their Orion Platform Software in September 2019.
-This large scale supply chain attack reminds us of the importance of securing the entire technical ecosystem (i.e., development, testing, staging, etc.).
+Recently, SolarWinds published a blog sharing details of the malicious code that was added to its Orion Platform software in September 2019.
+This large-scale supply chain attack reminds us of the importance of securing the entire technical ecosystem (i.e., development, testing, staging, etc.).

-Cyber security efforts should encompass not only the production environment but, equally as importantly, the development, staging and testing environments.
+Cybersecurity efforts should encompass not only the production environment but, equally as important, the development, staging, and testing environments.
 As most companies focus on the production environment, supply chain attackers focus on exploiting weaknesses found in a vendor’s development cycle.
 In addition, pen testers and compliance teams are often limited to assessing production controls.
 They may only touch on the change management process and possibly segregation of duties.
 However, if other technical or procedural controls are weak, it creates a strong opportunity for risk.

-It is important to remember to take the time to secure and conduct 24 x 7 monitoring across all of your environments from development through production.
-Incorporating a managed, detection, and response (MDR) solution is key to securing and detecting suspicious activity throughout the software development lifecycle.
+It is important to remember to take the time to secure and conduct 24/7 monitoring across all your environments from development through production.
+Incorporating a managed detection and response (MDR) solution is key to securing and detecting suspicious activity throughout the software development life cycle.

 Product Marketing Manager | Pondurance